notofonts/noto-docs/src/miniarticles/NotoSansOriyaUI.md

 # Noto Sans Oriya UI

-Noto Sans Oriya UI is a unmodulated (“sans serif”) design for app and website user interfaces in the Indic _Odia (Oriya)_ script.
+Noto Sans Oriya UI is an unmodulated (“sans serif”) design for app and website user interfaces in the Indic _Odia (Oriya)_ script.

 Noto Sans Oriya UI has multiple weights and widths, contains 513 glyphs, 20 OpenType features, and supports 150 characters from 3 Unicode blocks: Oriya, Basic Latin, General Punctuation.